Managing plant and equipment

 Insulation – although it’s not usually practical to retrofit insulation in large business premises, it can make a big difference to smaller buildings.

-Lighting – using energy-efficient lamps and fittings, and ensuring lights are switched off, can help you save 40% of your lighting energy costs.
+Lighting – using energy-efficient lamps and fittings, and ensuring lights are switched off, can help you save up to 40% of your lighting energy costs.

 Refrigeration – from large-scale coolstores to the fridge in the staff kitchen, there are opportunities to save energy and money.